USM Anywhere Trial Pre-Deployment Checklist

 Click Get Started and complete the steps in the sensor Setup Wizard.

-This is where asset discovery, network and cloud security monitoring, log management, and authenticated scanning will immediately start pulling in data for analysis.
+This is where asset discovery, network and cloud security monitoring, log management, and authenticated scanning immediately starts pulling in data for analysis:

-AWS Sensor — Before you complete these steps, ensure logging and connectivity within your AWS environment so that USM Anywhere can access the data during discovery and scanning.
+AWS Sensor: Before you complete these steps, ensure that there is logging and connectivity within your AWS environment so that USM Anywhere can access the data during discovery and scanning.

-- Ensure AWS logging configurations, such as ELB, CloudWatch, and S3 storage services.
+- Ensure that there are AWS logging configurations, such as AWS Elastic Load Balancing (ELB), Amazon CloudWatch, and Amazon Simple Storage Service (S3) storage services.

-- For AWS VPC environments, ensure that there is network connectivity between VPCs (if you plan to monitor more than one).
+- For Amazon Virtual Private Cloud (VPC) environments, ensure that there is network connectivity between VPCs (if you plan to monitor more than one).
 If the VPC does not use a public IP, you can monitor all assets in your networks using VPC Peering.

 - GCP Sensor